This post may contain affiliate links. Please read our disclosure policy.

 Yes, you can!
 It should last in the freezer for about 3 months.
-To reheat, thaw in the fridge overnight or let it sit on the counter for 30 minutes until it reaches room temperature, then bake it in the oven at 350 degrees for 40-45 minutes.
+To reheat, thaw it in the fridge overnight or let it sit on the counter for 30 minutes until it reaches room temperature, then bake it in the oven at 350 degrees for 40-45 minutes.

-Absolutely!
+Consider using zucchini for this recipe or using half zucchini and half yellow squash for this recipe!
 Squash and zucchini share similarities in taste and texture and are both highly nutritious.
 Zucchini tends to have a bit more water content, so it would be best to remove the seeds from the center of the zucchini before slicing them.